Thursday, July 28

 Maryland famous person alert:

 Did you know that Edgar Allan Poe lived in Baltimore, Maryland?
-Edgar Allan Poe is a famous writer.
-He is best known for his poetry.
+He is a famous writer best known for his poetry.

 Facts about Maryland: